-Taking the lead on our wrist rest testing is Austin Palmer.
+Taking the lead in this review is Austin Palmer.
 He has over two decades of experience using and building computers.
 In 2009, Austin was diagnosed with a repetitive strain injury (RSI) in his wrists.
-Ever since then he has been a big supporter and advocate of ergonomic practices.
+Ever since then, he has been a big supporter and advocate of ergonomic practices.
 He brings a critical and empathic eye — or wrists — when it comes to evaluating keyboard and mouse rests.

 Analysis and Test Results

-We divided our testing into two main focal points — Comfort and Craftsmanship — each composed of different side by side tests.
-We used our keen eye and expansive general knowledge to evaluate each keyboard and mouse rest's composition and construction.
+We divided our testing into two main focal points — Comfort and Craftsmanship — each composed of different side-by-side tests.
+We used our keen eye and expansive general knowledge to evaluate the composition and construction of each keyboard and mouse rest.
 We typed, browsed, and gamed extensively with each model to assess their level of comfort (the keyboard and mouse rests were rated separately).

 Keyboard Rest Comfort

-The Handstands and Razer earned the highest scores of the entire group.
-The majority of our judges scored these rests equally, with the Handstands pulling slightly ahead, due to its breathable plush fabric and bead filling.
-The Razer isn't very breathable with its leatherette covering and all plastic body, but overall this wasn't too much of an issue.
-Giving the Handstands another slight advantage over the Razer is its bead filling.
-You can move the beads around and tie-off an end with a rubber band to customize your level of comfort.
+The HandStands and Razer earned the highest scores of the entire group.
+The majority of our testers scored these rests equally, with the HandStands pulling slightly ahead due to its breathable plush fabric and bead filling.
+The Razer isn't very breathable with its leatherette covering and all-plastic body, but overall this wasn't too much of an issue.
+Giving the HandStands another slight advantage over the Razer is its bead filling.
+You can move the beads around and tie off an end with a rubber band to customize your level of comfort.
 This technique works best if you don't use the number pad often.
 Both of these models use a symmetrical layout, ensuring equal comfort.

 Following the top models are the HyperX and Gimars.
-Overall, our judges were happy with these models, but there were some negative aspects that didn't go unnoticed.
+Overall, our judges were happy with these models, but some negative aspects didn't go unnoticed.
 While both models have a soft foam cushion, the HyperX stays cooler longer with gel-infused foam.
-Our smaller-handed judges felt the HyperX was slightly too wide, feeling a little bit of discomfort on their tendons.
-Most of the judges weren't fond of how loose the covering was, despite it being plush.
+Our smaller-handed testers felt the HyperX was slightly too wide, feeling a bit of discomfort on their tendons.
+Most of our testers weren't fond of how loose the covering was, despite it being plush.
 It tended to bunch up with repeated movement from the mouse, or number pad, back to a typing position.
-The Gimars, on the other hand, has fabric that is glued to the foam and an odd asymmetrical shape with a curved cutout where you rest your right hand.
+The Gimars' fabric is glued to the foam and is an odd asymmetrical shape with a curved cutout where you rest your right hand.
 Most judges felt annoyed at the differing wrist comfort and felt the manufacturer should have picked one width and stuck with it.
 This model was also on the short side, making it awkward to use the number pad.

-Lastly, we have the BRILA, Castle Bailey, Fellowes, and Kensington Duo Gel Keyboard Rest making up the least favorites of the group.
-Each model provides its own flavor of comfort, from soft to extra firm.
-On the soft end of the spectrum, we have the BRILA and Fellowes.
-Most of the panel didn't like the higher profile and crescent shape of the Fellowes.
+Lastly, we have the BRILA, Castle Bailey, Fellowes, and Kensington Duo Gel Keyboard Rest, making up the least favorites for this metric.
+Each model provides a unique flavor of comfort, ranging from soft to extra firm.
+On the softer side, we have the BRILA and Fellowes.
+The majority of testers didn't like the higher profile and crescent shape of the Fellowes.
 Additionally, we didn't find this model comfortable with low-profile keyboards.
 The BRILA has a similar crescent shape but is much wider.
 Most judges felt this keyboard rest worked well with different keyboard types — both low-profile and standard.
-A few of our testers noted a slight hump when resting on the BRILA but others didn't seem to notice.
+A few of our testers noted a slight hump when resting on the BRILA, but others didn't seem to notice.
 Both of these models have breathable fabrics and stay relatively cool.
 More testers preferred the jersey material of the Fellowes over the spandex blend of the BRILA.

 Mouse Rest Comfort

-Taking the top spot overall, the Gimars is our favorite when it comes to mouse rest comfort.
-The majority of our judges gave this model full marks.
+Taking the top spot overall, the Gimars is our favorite when it comes to mouse rest comfort, with the majority of our judges praising this model.
 Its soft padding gently cradles and supports your palm and wrist.
-It has the same breathable, comfortable lycra blend fabric as its keyboard counterpart.
+It has the same breathable, comfortable Lycra blend fabric as its keyboard counterpart.
 This model worked well with all types of mice and hand sizes.

-Following the Gimars, the Handstands and Kensington ErgoSoft both received high marks from our panel of judges.
-Most judges agreed that the Handstands was super comfortable, but not the most versatile when it came to mouse choice.
-It feels overfilled and favors large or vertical mice, the Kensington ErgoSoft on the other hand, doesn't work well with vertical mice and is better matched with a lower profile mouse.
-The Handstands mouse rest has the same composition as its keyboard rest — both being very breathable.
-The Kensington ErgoSoft's fabric isn't as breathable but the gel padding stays relatively cool.
+Following the Gimars, the HandStands and Kensington ErgoSoft both received high marks from our panel of judges.
+Most judges agreed that the HandStands was super comfortable, but not the most versatile when it came to mouse choice (even the best wireless mice).
+It feels overfilled and favors large or vertical mice.
+The Kensington ErgoSoft, on the other hand, doesn't work well with vertical mice and is better matched with a lower profile mouse.
+The HandStands mouse rest has the same composition as its keyboard rest — both being very breathable.
+The Kensington ErgoSoft's fabric isn't as breathable, but the gel padding stays relatively cool.

 Bringing up the back of the pack, we have the BRILA.
-We wouldn't go as far as to say this model is uncomfortable — it is more or less plain.
-It doesn't have a "WOW" factor like the rest of the group.
-The wrist shaped groove in the middle creates small humps on either side.
-Our larger handed judges felt some relief from this groove but felt the humps pushed up too much on their palm.
-Our small-handed testers didn't feel quite the same relief with the wrist channel.
+We wouldn't go as far as to say this model is uncomfortable — it is more or less basic without a "WOW" factor like the rest of the group.
+The wrist-shaped groove in the middle creates small humps on either side.
+Our larger-handed judges felt some relief from this groove but thought that the humps pushed up too much on their palms.
+Our smaller-handed testers didn't feel quite the same comfort with the wrist channel.
 Their hands were not large enough to sit on the humps.

 A trio of close runners-up in this category — the HyperX Keyboard Rest, the Kensington Duo Gel Keyboard Rest, and the Kensington ErgoSoft Mouse Rest — all received solid scores from our judges.
-The HyperX got bumped down a tier due to its covering but redeems itself with its phenomenal seam protection.
-The covering is loose and likely to stretch over time.
-Both Kensington models have solid coverings and good seam protection.
-The Kensington ErgoSoft fabric is glued to a thick piece of rubber giving it an edge over the lower tier models, but not quite as good as the — what appears to be — seamless Kensington Duo Gel.
-What keeps the Kensington models from the upper tier are being gel-filled.
+The HyperX got bumped down a tier due to its covering but redeemed itself with its outstanding seam protection.
+The cover is loose and likely to stretch over time.
+Both Kensington models have solid covers and good seam protection.
+The Kensington ErgoSoft fabric is glued to a thick piece of rubber, giving it an edge over the lower tier models, but not quite as good as the — what appears to be — seamless Kensington Duo Gel.
+What keeps the Kensington models from the upper tier is that they are gel-filled.
 If they get punctured, then you're out of luck.

 The BRILA Rest Set, Fellowes Keyboard Rest, and Gimars Rest Set give us the most cause for concern.
-This trio uses durable fabric covers, but don't provide adequate seam protection.
-The covers on these models are glued down to foam leaving them susceptible to peeling and fraying.
+This trio uses durable fabric covers but doesn't provide adequate seam protection.
+The covers on these models are glued down to foam, leaving them susceptible to peeling and fraying.
 The BRILA mouse rest arrived with the cover already separating from the rubber base.

 Using a Wrist Rest

-When typing on a keyboard your wrists and palms shouldn't be touching your typing surface.
-Your hands should be raised off the surface, free to move about.
-This can be difficult to achieve all day and many people, including ourselves, are guilty from time to time resting our hands on our desks while typing, putting unnecessary strain and pressure on our wrists.
-Enter the wrist rest, or should we say palm rest.
-When using one of these gadgets you don't want your wrist on the pad, contrary to what the name suggests.
-Doing so puts unneeded stress on the ligaments, increasing the risk for pain and other problems.
-You want to gently rest the heel of your palm on the pad when not typing.
-We highly recommend consulting your physician or other professional if you are currently experiencing pain, tingling, or numbness before purchasing a keyboard or mouse rest.
+When typing on a keyboard, your wrists and palms ideally shouldn't be touching your typing surface.
+Your hands should be raised off the surface, free to move around.
+This position can be difficult to achieve all day, and many people, including ourselves, are guilty from time to time of resting our hands on our desks while typing, putting unnecessary strain and pressure on our wrists.
+Enter the wrist rest, or should we say, more appropriately, the palm rest.
+When using one of these gadgets, resting your wrist on the pad can put unneeded stress on the ligaments, increasing the risk of pain or discomfort.
+We've found that gently resting the heel of your palms on the pad when not typing can be the most comfortable position.
+Before purchasing a keyboard or mouse rest, we highly recommend consulting your physician or other professional if you are currently experiencing pain, tingling, or numbness in your hands or wrist.

-We would like to reiterate that while typing your wrists should be raised and be able to freely move about.
-When taking a break the heel of your palms, not wrists, should gently rest on the pad.
-If you start to experience any pain, tingling, or numbness using any of these products discontinue use and evaluate the situation.
+We want to reiterate that while typing, your wrists ideally should be raised and be able to move about freely.
+When taking a break, the heel of your palms, not your wrists, should gently rest on the pad.
+If you start to experience any pain, tingling, or numbness using any of these products, discontinue use and evaluate the situation.

-Wrist rests are an easy and cheap way to relieve and prevent wrist pain, with proper use.
+With proper use, wrist rests are an easy and cheap way to potentially help relieve and prevent wrist pain.
 It can be tough to comb through all the available information and models to find the perfect keyboard or mouse rest.
 Hopefully, this article has narrowed down your search and helped you decide which keyboard or mouse rest is right for you.

 — Austin Palmer